 Ease of Use

 Magento: Robust and complex open-source application that might not be ideal for non-developers.
-However, there are thousands of Magento developers available to assist merchants thanks to the enormous community.
+However, there are thousands of Magento developers, like Forix’s Magento managed support team, available to assist merchants thanks to the enormous community.
 Online shop customers love Magento, and rate it as one of the simplest and most intuitive eCommerce platforms in the world.

 Demandware: Relatively simple to set up since Demandware strictly limits the amount of customization merchants can use.
 Must install the plugin, choose or import site preferences, upload your catalog, and add product links and widgets.
 Demandware offers a personalized shopper experience, with data points and analytics for customization.